Financial Aid Policies

 APU has six category types of study-away programs.

-TYPES 1 AND 2: Approved Semester programs (partner programs AND exchange programs) are thoroughly vetted to ensure high-quality program design, student support, academic connectedness, and safety preparedness.
-APU offers limited seats for semester study-away academic programs for traditional undergraduate students.
+Approved semester programs (partner programs and exchange programs) are thoroughly vetted to ensure high-quality program design, student support, academic connectedness, and safety preparedness.
+View information on all APU-approved semester programs for undergraduate students.

 TYPE 4-A: GO Terms - Graduate (Fall, Spring, Summer)